Emulator Issues #7530

 If it doesn't seem viable, I'd love to hear why, mostly because I find even the supposedly least interesting progress reports to be quite interesting in actuality.

 That's all I have to say, really.
 Thanks for reading.

 #3 Updated by JMC4789 almost 8 years ago

 AMD Video cards tend to perform better in D3D, and NVIDIAs tend to vary per game.

 I don't think there's anything we can do about the vsync that'd work well.
 I mean, you can turn off vsync and prevent the large drop.
 Triple buffering only helps a bit; dropping to 40 instead of 30, right?

-#4 Updated by MichaelWFadely over 6 years ago
+#4 Updated by MichaelWFadely almost 8 years ago

 Well, it's hard to say.
 Usually the lowest my framerate drops in games I use triple buffering in would be around 40 anyway, regardless of triple buffering.
 Same goes for Dolphin actually, but the major difference is that the entire game's speed changes pretty drastically as a result of rounding down to 30 with typical v-sync, whereas most native games just skip frames.

 I did test v-sync in Dolphin with Sonic Colors, by the way.
 Even though the game runs at 30FPS, in Planet Wisp act 1, the framerate dropped even further below 30FPS with v-sync on right at the start, but disabling it avoids this.